quentincloudsnow/quentin/DocIntel.md

    | 3.
 Account holder | Abel Tuter |
    | 4.
 Bank Name | JPMorgan |

-    > Later in the exercice we will review how we have configured and trained **Document Intelligence** to extract those informations.
+    > Later in the exercise we will review how we have configured and trained **Document Intelligence** to extract those informations.

 1. In order to show you how we can submit documents to DocIntel we are going to impersonate as *****Abel Tuter** and submit the VOID Check like an new hire would do.